All Episodes

 So they weren't trying to hide.

-That women don't see themselves as ever going to jail.
+I'm feeling like that might be some of our problem, that women don't see themselves as ever going to jail.

 As a man, I imagine myself in jail, unfortunately, far too often and far too easily.

-How hard is it for a man to imagine that something would go wrong, whether you actually did something illegal or not, and you would end up in jail.
+How hard is it for a man to imagine that something would go wrong, whether you actually did something illegal or not, and you would end up in jail?

-Like, why would I need to?
+Why would I need to?

-I don't have any uh there's no gain.
+I don't have any, there's no gain.

-So but yet I still have a perpetual never goes away.
+So, but yet, I still have a perpetual never goes away.

-I can be thrown in jail for what?
+I can be thrown in jail.

 I don't know.